 Data Retention

 The Internet Law (Law No. 12,965/2014) requires communication service providers to keep internet connection logs for a year.
 The police, an administrative authority or public prosecutor can ask them to keep it for longer than a year.
 Retention is regulated by Presidential Decree 8,771 of 11 May 2016.
+Connection logs are defined by ANATEL as a set of information regarding the start and end date and time of an internet connection, its duration, and the IP address used by the terminal to send and receive data packets, among other elements that allow identification of the access terminal used.

 The Internet Law stops internet access providers from keeping users’ application logs.
 This means they can’t keep the content of internet activity or logs of which applications people have used.
 The Internet Law also separately provides that an internet access provider must keep its application access logs confidential for six months.